 Summary

 The #VALUE! error appears when a value is not the expected type.
-This can occur when cells are left blank, when a function that is expecting a number is given a text value, and when dates are treated as text by Excel.
+This can occur when cells are left blank, when a function expecting a number receives a text value, or when dates are treated as text by Excel.
 Fixing a #VALUE! error is usually just a matter of entering the right kind of value.
 See below for more information and examples.

 Explanation

 The #VALUE! error appears when a value is not the expected type.
-This can occur when cells are left blank, when a function that is expecting a number is given a text value, and when dates are evaluated as text by Excel.
+This can occur when cells are left blank, when a function expecting a number receives text value, or when dates are evaluated as text by Excel.
 Fixing a #VALUE! error is usually just a matter of entering the right kind of value.

 The #VALUE error is a bit tricky because some functions automatically ignore invalid data.
 For example, the SUM function just ignores text values, but regular addition or subtraction with the plus (+) or minus (-) operator will return a #VALUE! error if any values are text.